valerioleo/website/docs/examples/understanding-hello-multiply.md

 The following steps are included in the `main.rs` host program before the prover is called.
 Before the host program tells the prover to execute the guest program, it needs to make sure that all relevant methods and values are accessible to the guest.

-1. The host creates a Prover object, passing it the ELF path and method ID for `multiply`.
+1. The host creates a Prover object, passing it the ELF path and image ID for `multiply`.

 2. The host makes sure that the guest can read the two numbers being multiplied.
 The function `prover.add_input_u32_slice()` sends the host-defined numbers to the guest.